Here you can see a brief Biog for the Osteopaths that work in our practice, with links for further information if available.

 Growing up in London, Elyse has always been active and loves attending challenging walks and charity runs.
 On the weekend, she is either exploring new corners of London or escaping the hustle and bustle somewhere else in the UK!

-His areas of particular interest include:
+In adults, the areas of my particular interest include:

-⁃ Hip issues
+- Hip and pelvic issues

-⁃ Chronic pain
+- Chronic pain and/or fatigue

 Clio is a general practice osteopath, treating a wide variety of patients from athletes to office workers and from newborns to the elderly.
 Clio has a particular interest in women’s health and treating women around pregnancy and birth.
 She graduated in osteopathy and naturopathy with distinction from the British College of Osteopathic Medicine.
 She is registered with the General Osteopathic Council and a member of the Institute of Osteopathy.